leonpjvaughan-org/kube/metallb/README.md

 ## Configure metallb

 Add an ip address pool to metallb.
 This is the address range that metallb will use to assign IP addresses to services.
-The address range should be in the same subnet as the nodes in the cluster
+The address range should be in the same subnet as the nodes in the cluster. **Also make sure you adjust the DHCP range in your router to avoid conflicts with the IP addresses assigned by metallb.**

 ```shell
 kubectl apply -f metallb-config.yaml